 Any person who experiences or witnesses conduct that appears to be discrimination, harassment, or retaliation should report it to the DRC Executive Director or, if that person is the complaint’s subject, the DRC Board President.
 The DRC of Thurston County encourages such reports and takes them seriously.

 The DRC of Thurston County will not retaliate against any Board member, staff person, volunteer, conciliator, or mediator who makes a good-faith complaint of discrimination, harassment, or retaliation.
-See also DRC Employee Protection (Whistleblower) Policy, (amended 06/21/18).
+See also DRC Employee Protection (Whistleblower) Policy.

 Investigation and Remedial Action